expload/pravda/doc/ref/vm/stdlib/exponential-function.md

 ### Description

-Calculate exponential operation first two items in the stack and push result into
+Takes two items from the stack, raises the second number to a power of first number and pushes the result to the stack.